wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * During the last few years we have witnessed the oil **crisis**, unprecedented exchange rate fluctuations and world stagflation.

-* Milton Ferris in his article 'Crisis and Change in America's Health system' said this:
+* Milton Ferris in his article '**Crisis** and Change in America's Health system' said this:
 The honourable member for Warringah  (Mr Mackellar)  has revealed a tendency that is all too apparent in the policies of the Government when faced with a national **crisis** and a national problem.

 * The situation is one of **crisis** and the position is worse this year than it was last year, with the lack of adequately trained teachers and the increasing use of stopgap teachers.